chunky-dev/docs/ChunkyDocs/docs/getting_started/your_first_render.md

   </div>
 </div>

-In the top left of the Chunky window, enter a more reasonable scene name in the `Scene` text box.
+In the top left of the Chunky window, enter a more reasonable scene name in the `Scene` input field.
 Then click the Save button, which is marked with a blue disk icon.
 To load a scene, click on the Load scene button, which is marked with a blue disk icon with a green arrow.

 ---

 ## Render

-When you are ready, click `Start`, and wait for your beautiful image to be produced!
+When you are ready, click `Start`, and wait for your beautiful image to be produced.

 > This could take anywhere between two minutes and two years.
 Sit tight!